 There is, however, a catch.
-This version of the Collects class is nowhere near as general as the original class seemed to be: only one of the four instances in Section 7.1.1 can be used with this version of Collects because only one of them---the instance for lists---has a collection type that can be written in the form ce, for some type constructor c, and element type e.
+This version of the Collects class is nowhere near as general as the original class seemed to be: only one of the four instances in Section 7.1.1 can be used with this version of Collects because only one of them-the instance for lists-has a collection type that can be written in the form c e, for some type constructor c, and element type e.

-7.1.1.3 Adding dependencies
+Adding dependencies

-To get a more useful version of the Collects class, Hugs provides a mechanism that allows programmers to specify dependencies between the parameters of a multiple parameter class (For readers with an interest in theoretical foundations and previous work: The use of dependency information can be seen both as a generalization of the proposal for 'parametric type classes' that was put forward by Chen, Hudak, and Odersky [paramTC], or as a special case of the later framework for improvement [improvement] of qualified types.
-The underlying ideas are also discussed in a more theoretical and abstract setting in a manuscript [implparam], where they are identified as one point in a general design space for systems of implicit parameterization.).
+To get a more useful version of the Collects class, Hugs provides a mechanism that allows programmers to specify dependencies between the parameters of a multiple parameter class.

+&lt;sup>1For readers with an interest in theoretical foundations and previous work: The use of dependency information can be seen both as a generalization of the proposal for 'parametric class C a b where ...